nicholasegurley/docker-simple-LMStudio-web-ui/README.md

 ## Support

 - **Issues**: Report bugs and request features on GitHub Issues
-- **Discussions**: Join community discussions on GitHub Discussions
 - **Documentation**: Check the [SETUP.md](SETUP.md) for detailed setup instructions

----
+## Security Note

-**Note**: This application is designed for LAN-only use and does not include authentication or external network access by default.
+This application is designed for LAN-only use and does not include authentication or external network access by default.
 For production use, consider adding appropriate security measures.

+## Disclaimer

+This project is provided "as is" and "as available", without warranty of any kind, express or implied.

+Use of this software is at your own risk.
+The author(s) are not responsible for any damages, data loss, or issues that may arise from using, modifying, or distributing this code.

+By using this repository, you agree that you assume all responsibility for any outcomes that result from its use.